mitchell985/PEAN-Stack/README.md

 # My PEAN Stack test application
+I created this application so I can learn the PEAN stack.
+Which consists of:
+- Postgres
+- Express.js
+- Angular.js
+- Node.js

-So I can learn the stack.
-This is a todo list application based on a convertion of this https://github.com/ousecTic/pern-todo-app/ PERN application specifically converting it from React to Angular.
+This is a todo list application based on a conversion of this https://github.com/ousecTic/pern-todo-app/ PERN application specifically converting it from React to Angular.

 The angular tutorial store page is also in here.
 Details on that can be found here. https://angular.io/start